Bergami/CriEduc.SmartQuest/README.md

 ## 🏗️ SmartQuest

-SmartQuest is a microservice wit   ├── 🛠️ core/                     # Core utilities and configurations │   │   ├── 🛠️ config.py             # Core configuration
-│   │   ├── ⚠️ exceptions.py         # Professional exception handling system
-│   │   ├── 📝 logging.py            # Structured logging system
-│   │   └── 🛠️ utils.py              # Utility functions and decoratorsthe CriEduc ecosystem, designe│   ├── 📊 schemas/                  # Request/Response DTOs
-│   │   └── 📂 analyze_document/
-│   │       └── 📄 upload.py         # Upload schemas (deprecated)
-│   │ intelligently extract, classify, and analyze educational assessments (exams, tests, quizzes) provided in PDF format.
-Its goal is to provide automated insights into the structure and content of educational materials using natural language processing and artificial intelligence
+SmartQuest is a microservice within the CriEduc ecosystem, designed to intelligently extract, classify, and analyze educational assessments (exams, tests, quizzes) provided in PDF format.
+Its goal is to provide automated insights into the structure and content of educational materials using natural language processing and artificial intelligence.

 ## 📌 Features